 Address: 417 N. Water Street, Georgetown, OH 45121

 The short hair of the Mountain Cur is easy to care for.
-Occasionally brush him to remove the dead and loose hair; a rubber Curry Comb or shedding blade works well for this.
-His coat sheds twice per year, so at these times, more frequent brushing may be necessary.
+Occasionally brush him to remove the dead and loose hair; a rubber curry comb or shedding blade works well for this.
+His coat sheds twice a year, so at these times, more frequent brushing may be necessary.
 Bathe him only when necessary, since it can dry out his skin.
 Trim nails and clean ears when needed.

-Mountain Curs are highly active dogs.
+Mountain Curs are very active dogs.
 When not hunting, they need to have physical and mental exercise, such as long daily walks, or they may become bored and destructive.
-During these walks, the owner must be sure to make the dog heel to reinforce that they are the leader of the pack.
+During these walks, owners must be sure to make their dog heel to reinforce that they are the leader of the pack.
 Otherwise, Mountain Curs are great candidates for performance events and enjoy outdoor activities and sports.

-The Mountain Cur is an extremely smart dog and they love having a job, which is why they excel in dog sports.
-Some may be difficult to train while others are more agreeable.
+Mountain Curs are extremely smart dogs and they love having a job, which is why they excel in dog sports.
+Some may be difficult to train, while others are more agreeable.
 Either way, be prepared to be the pack leader.
 They are friendly with the people they know, but may also see small pets, such as cats, as prey.
 When they are in their own territory, they are watchful guard dogs and will protect their resources and family.
-Early socialization is key to keeping a well-mannered pet and they are trainable enough to become therapy dogs.
+Early socialization is key to keeping a well-mannered pet, and they are trainable enough to become therapy dogs.

-The Mountain Cur is a generally healthy dog; there are very few ailments for most of them.
+The Mountain Cur is a generally healthy dog.
 The proper amount of exercise will keep them in top shape.
 Working with a responsible breeder, prospective owners can gain the education they need to learn about specific health concerns within the breed.

 Mountain Curs are the true All-American Pioneer dog.
 They were a necessity to the frontier family and it is likely that the Southern Mountains could not have been settled without them.
 They were one of the biggest assets that the settlers had in the rough and unforgiving country of the Mountains.
 They guarded the family and livestock against wild animals or intruders.